Nursing Assistant Disciplinary Hearing Defense

 New York Certified Nursing Assistant Disciplinary Hearing Defense Attorney

-The board of nursing (BON) may discipline a nurse’s license when the nurse or certified nursing assistant (CNA) has committed a violation of the state’s nurse practice act.
+The New York Board of Nursing may discipline CNAs who have violated the state’s nurse practice act.
 Disciplinary cases are frequently divided into the following groups:

 - Relevant to the practice of nursing